openann19/pets/AI_DEVELOPER_PROMPT.md

 1. **Start with Phase 1** and complete each step
 2. **Show actual results** after each implementation
 3. **Verify functionality** before moving to next phase
-4. **Document any issues** or deviations
+4. **Document any issues or deviations**
-5. **Request feedback** after each phase completion
+5. **Request feedback after each phase completion**

 ---

-**Remember:** This is a pixel-perfect implementation.
+**Relentlessly follow all architectural and design mandates.
 Every detail matters.
-Take your time, implement each feature correctly, and show the actual working results before proceeding to the next step.
+Deliver a flawless, premium PawfectMatch experience—immediately deployable.**

 **🐾 Let's build something amazing! ✨**